0adri3n/down-d3skt0p/README.md

 - 🌍 **Offline Mode**: Works without an internet connection
 - ⚡ **Lightweight**: Built with NeutralinoJS, consuming minimal resources

+## 💡 Contribute

+This project is **open-source**!
+Feel free to **fork**, test, and improve it.

+📌 **Potential improvements:**

+- 🎨 Enhance the design with new styles.
+- 🌍 Support multiple languages for international users.
+- 💾 A save system

 ## ❤️ Special note 💡

 Huge thanks to all the coders who provided solutions for rendering KaTeX and fine-tuning Marked.js settings! 🎉